elatov/elatov.github.io/_posts/2014-02-13-lemonldap-ng-ldap-saml-google-apps.md

 ### Install liblasso

 Unfortunately the <a href="http://lasso.entrouvert.org/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://lasso.entrouvert.org/']);">liblasso</a> package was not included in any of the above repositories, so I compiled it from source.
-First let&#8217;s get the source:
+First let's get the source:

     wget https://dev.entrouvert.org/lasso/lasso-2.3.6.tar.gz --no-check-certificate

-Now let&#8217;s install some of the prerequisites.
+Now let's install some of the prerequisites.
 Here were the ones I was missing:

     sudo yum install glib2-devel libxml2-devel xmlsec1-devel xmlsec1-openssl-devel libtool-ltdl-devel

-Now let&#8217;s extract the source and configure the package:
+Now let's extract the source and configure the package:

     tar xvzf lasso-2.3.6.tar.gz
     cd lasso-2.3.6